-All of the backpacking trails in Yosemite have a high possibility of having you meet up with a bear.
+All of the backpacking trails in Yosemite have some possibility of having you meet up with a bear.
 So, I think you must know that bear canisters are mandatory for all backpackers.
 Yosemite is rugged high country and home to lots of wildlife and mosquito's.

 I think that people who go backpacking around the world usually have on their bucket list to come and walk the John Muir Trail because it is the longest stretch of the Pacific Crest trail that has no towns or highway crossings.
 The Pacific Crest Trail goes from Canada To Mexico...and right threw Yosemite National Park.
 This trail is 2,650 miles of pure hiking.
 216 of those miles goes threw these Sierra Mountains.

 90% of the people who visit Yosemite National Park never get past the valley floor.
 And yet some of Yosemite's most beautiful places are its back country...only to be seen by those who backpack and hike the trails.

 Backpacking can be done year around here.
 But be prepared for deep snow if you decide to do winter backpacking.
 Arcteryx outerwear is a good option to protect you from the cold.

 I recommend that if you come in the winter, just strap on some snowshoes and enjoy the views in complete solitude.
 No matter what time of year you chose to come, you will have an unforgettable adventure on these trails.